 Gen-AI for time series extrapolation: Gen-AI models such as VAE, GAN, and diffusion models are excellent in approximating the underlying probability distributions from samples.
 For physics-derived dynamical systems, we explore Gen-AI models for predictive tasks for undersampled data and sparse time series.

-Real random numbers from Brownian trajectories: Algorithms for random number generation produce pseudo-random numbers.
+Algorithms for random number generation produce pseudo-random numbers.
 Through experimental trajectories of Brownian probes captured via our optical tweezers setup, we developed random number extraction algorithms, based on NIST tests for randomness.
 We found that the entropy of randomness improves asymptotically as the sampling rate increases.

 Non-equilibrium statistical mechanics: We study energy dissipation and thermodynamic currents driving stochastic probes in fluids.
 With experimentally recorded Brownian trajectories, we discovered how these currents converge to an arcsine distribution, and how they have directional preference depending on the timescale of observation.